17oreo/BatteryMan/README.md

 # 🔋 BatteryMan

-This project is based on the BatteryMan UE4 tutorial by [Tutorial is up to 1:16:07](https://youtu.be/LsNW4FPHuZE?si=3TcS5nicN7b5idBJ)], recreated in Unreal Engine 5 for learning purposes.
+This project is based on the BatteryMan UE4 tutorial by [FreeCodeCamp.org (Tutorial is up to 1:16:07)](https://youtu.be/LsNW4FPHuZE?si=3TcS5nicN7b5idBJ), recreated in Unreal Engine 5 for learning purposes.
-I used this project to explore C++ gameplay scripting, character control, and UE5’s enhanced input system.
-The project demonstrates core Unreal gameplay concepts — **movement, jumping, collectibles, UI, and basic game logic** — all recreated from scratch in **C++** and **Blueprints**.
+I used this project to explore C++ gameplay scripting, character control, etc The project demonstrates core Unreal gameplay concepts — **movement, jumping, collectibles, UI, and basic game logic** — all recreated from scratch in **C++** and **Blueprints**.

 ---